SebastianDahlin/optimization_of_first_search/README.md

 A maze searcher that first searches the area for a goal and then optimizes the known route to get there.

 Intro:
-An [n,m] sized maze is introduced to a solver.
+An [n,n] sized maze is introduced to a solver.
 The solver will have a start position and will only know it has reached a goal when the goal is reached.
 The solver can only move up, down, right and left.